“A powerful piece.” —David Pearce

 Do you want to be happy?

 We all want to be happy.
 And happiness is not a matter of years.
 A short life can be happy while a long life can be miserable.
-A short and happy life will always be preferable to a long and miserable life although, as I said, we are programmed to make our life as long as possible, at all costs.
+A short and happy life will always be preferable to a long and miserable life although, as I said, we are programmed to make our life as long as possible, at any cost.
 This is the deception to which evolution subjects us, but which I think we can and must get rid of.

 “Happiness is not a matter of years.
 A short and happy life is always preferable to a long and miserable life.”